The-Sycorax/DenaroWalletClient/README.md

 ON Wallet Operations
- press load wallets and select your wallet (should be detected) give it a bit of time to load each time you press it or switch between wallets you can send transactions by selecting the address with funds and filling the amount and address with corresponding ones to not loose funds
-ON Generate Options
- you can generate new wallets
- you can generate new addresses for the current selected wallet , set amount.
+ press load wallets and select your wallet (should be detected) give it a bit of time to load each time you press it or switch between wallets you can send transactions by selecting the address with funds and filling the amount and address with corresponding ones to not loose funds one click copies the address and you get a message response confirming it ON Generate Options you can generate new wallets you can generate new addresses for the current selected wallet , set amount.